daren996/PaperReading/MOD/ER Explanations.md

 **Drawbacks of Metrics**

-For instance, machine learning practitioners often have to select a model from a number of alternatives, requiring them to assess the relative trust between two or more models.
+Machine learning practitioners often have to select a model from a number of alternatives, requiring them to assess the relative trust between two or more models.
+In addition to the drawbacks of metrics mentioned above, it may also cause the machine learning practitioners to have a wrong assessment of the model, and the explanations can correct this assessment.

 Here is the comparison of a variety of models with the help of explanations.

 ![compare-accuracy-explanations](https://github.com/daren996/PaperReading/blob/master/MOD/Images/compare-accuracy-explanations.png)